apache/usergrid/docs/user-management/working-user-data.md

 Note that you can also implement your own password reset flow using application-level authentication and the /password endpoint.
 For more, see [Changing a user password](#changing-a-user-password).

-To use the API BaaS password reset flow, do the following:
+To use the Usergrid password reset flow, do the following:

 ### STEP 1: Get the password reset request form.